ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 cd /my/directory/of/objects
 gh repo create lots-of-lpc-objects --private  # this is the repo name on GitHub.
-You can also use --public for public. git init  # Make this local directory a Git repo git add .  # Add the files to it git commit -m "Add my exported LPC objects"  # Here's a commit message git remote add origin git@github.com:saraht45/lots-of-lpc-objects.git  # This should match the repo name earlier
+You can also use --public for public. git init  # Make this local directory a Git repo git add Theatre Lovecraft  # Add the files by name, or just "git add ." for all files git commit -m "Add my exported LPC objects"  # Here's a commit message git remote add origin git@github.com:saraht45/lots-of-lpc-objects.git  # This should match the repo name earlier
 ```